dmitigr/cefeika/README.md

     > cd cefeika\build
     > cmake -DBUILD_TYPE=Debug -P cmake_install.cmake

-**A target architecture must corresponds to a bitness of external dependencies!**
+**A bitness of the target architecture must corresponds to the bitness of external dependencies!**

 To make installed DLLs available for *any* application that depends on it, symbolic links can be created:

-  - in `%SYSTEMROOT%\System32` for the 64-bit DLL on 64-bit host
+  - in `%SYSTEMROOT%\System32` for a 64-bit DLL on a 64-bit host
-    (or for 32-bit DLL on 32-bit host);
+    (or for the 32-bit DLL on the 32-bit host);
   - in `%SYSTEMROOT%\SysWOW64` for the 32-bit DLL on 64-bit host.

-For example, to create symbolic link to `dmitigr_pgfed.dll`, run the elevated command prompt and use the `mklink` command:
+For example, to create the symbolic link to `dmitigr_pgfed.dll`, the `mklink` command can be used in the elevated command prompt:

     > cd /d %SYSTEMROOT%\System32
     > mklink dmitigr_pgfed.dll "%ProgramFiles%\dmitigr_cefeika\lib\dmitigr_pgfed.dll"